goauthentik/authentik/website/developer-docs/blueprints/index.md

 -   As a Blueprint instance, which is a YAML file mounted into the authentik (worker) container.
 This file is read and applied regularly (every 60 minutes).
 Multiple instances can be created for a single blueprint file, and instances can be given context key:value attributes to configure the blueprint.

     :::info
-    Starting with authentik 2022.12.1, authentik listens for file modification/creation events in the blueprint directory and will automatically trigger a discovery when a new blueprint file is created, and trigger a blueprint apply when a file is modified.
+    Starting with authentik 2022.12.1, authentik watches for file modification/creation events in the blueprint directory and will automatically trigger a discovery when a new blueprint file is created, and trigger a blueprint apply when a file is modified.
     :::

 -   As a Flow import, which is a YAML file uploaded via the Browser/API.
 This file is validated and applied directly after being uploaded, but is not further monitored/applied.